niloyb/BoundWasserstein/README.md

 # BoundWasserstein

-This repository contains scripts to reproduce the results of article "Bounding Wasserstein distance with couplings", by Niloy Biswas and Lester Mackey
+These scripts reproduce the results of the article "Bounding Wasserstein distance with couplings" by Niloy Biswas and Lester Mackey